Skip to main content

 Frequently Asked Questions (FAQ)

 What GPA should I target for a top public?
 Aim 0.2–0.3 above that school’s average admit.
 Set it with the GPA goal-setting worksheet and test loads in the Semester GPA calculator.
+For transparent credit-weighted math, use the College Admissions GPA Planner.
+Keep the result separate from your date planning in the College Application Deadline Tracker.
 GPA Requirements for College Admissions policy thresholds visual

 Do tests help if my GPA is mid-3s?
 Often yes.
 Strong scores can lift a file at test-required schools.
 Keep recent A terms.
-Show the line in the GPA trend graph generator.
+Show the line in the GPA trend graph guide.

 How do I prove my weighting is fair?
 Share both views.
 Link Weighted vs. unweighted GPA and cite rules from GPA weighting guide (Honors/AP).